 An adequately hydrated body is key to the acclimatization for both adult as well as kid’s or infant’s* body.
 Do not over hydrate. (read below warnings)

 3. Protect the infants or kids from cold

 You must keep your kids or infants protected from the cold conditions by a sufficient amount of warm or woolen clothes.
 Make sure you carry inner thermals for them along with other required clothing for a Ladakh trip.

 The kids or infants* must be protected from the cold by enough warm clothes because many of them tend to catch a cold easily.
 If they catch even minor cold then you can (REPEAT you can) find yourself in a difficulty to find a proper cure and care for him/her at remote villages of Ladakh.

-One of the common dangers in Leh Ladakh is its remoteness and lack of accessibility to proper medical care we people are used to in our day to day lives.
-Hence, its always best to protect babies or kids from cold by getting them dressed in extra warm or woolen clothes.
+One of the common dangers in Leh Ladakh is its remoteness and lack of accessibility to the proper medical care, we people are used to in our day to day lives.
+Hence, it is always best to protect babies or kids from the cold by getting them dressed in extra warm or woolen clothes.

 DO NOT casually or lightly take the common cold of your baby or kids in Ladakh or other remote high altitudes places in the Himalayas.

 4. Protect the soft skin of kids or infants or babies